 1 September 2019: Opposition Home Affairs spokesperson Kristina Kenneally and human rights campaigner Craig Foster address a large crowd of supporters in Martin Place, Sydney.

-4 September 2019: Opposition leader Anthony Albanese travels to Biloela to throw his support behind the campaign.
+4 September 2019: Opposition leader Anthony Albanese travels to Biloela to declare his support for the campaign.

-11 September 2019: Home to Bilo campaigners Angela Fredericks and Bronwyn Dendle travel to Canberra to present their petition and meet with MPs including former Nationals leader Barnaby Joyce, who first spoke out in support of the Nadesalingam family on 31 August.
+11 September 2019: Angela Fredericks and Bronwyn Dendle travel to Canberra to present their petition and meet with MPs including former Nationals leader Barnaby Joyce, who first spoke out in support of the Nadesalingam family on 31 August.
 Change.org's Nic Dorward coordinated the petition presentation, lobbying trip and press conference.

 12 May 2020: A livestreamed birthday celebration for five-year-old Kopika Nadesalingam reaches over 16,000 people on Facebook.
 The Tamil Refugee Council's Aran Mylvaganam came up with the idea and I produced the Zoom event.

-16 May 2020: Two days after Kopika joins Home to Bilo's livestreamed birthday celebration by phone, the Morrison government reintroduces legislation to enable the confiscation of mobile phones from people held in immigration detention.
-Home to Bilo immediately backed the National Justice Project's campaign against the "Mobile Phone Ban Bill", and I produced videos, social media posts, campaign emails and digital action pages to mobilise our supporters.
-The Morrison government abandoned the legislation after Senator Jackie Lambie said she would block it in the Senate.
+16 May 2020: Two days after Kopika joins our livestreamed birthday celebration by phone, the Morrison government reintroduces legislation to confiscate mobile phones from people held in immigration detention.
+Home to Bilo immediately backed the National Justice Project's campaign to stop the "Mobile Phone Ban Bill", and I mobilised our supporters with videos, social media posts, campaign emails and digital action pages.
+The legislation was abandoned after Senator Jackie Lambie committed to blocking it in the Senate.

 6 June 2021: Doctors at Christmas Island Hospital evacuate three-year-old Tharnicaa Nadesalingam to Perth with a suspected a blood infection caused by untreated pneumonia.
 For the next three weeks, Angela Fredericks, Bronwyn Dendle, Simone Cameron, Nic Dorward, Vashini Jayakumar, Aran Mylvaganam and I worked around the clock to mobilise supporters, coordinate rapid response events and manage intense media attention, while providing practical and emotional support to the family.